ahoys/tiny-remote-executioner/README.md

 Example: `POST => http://192.168.1.123:3000/exec`

-A successful response is an object that contains stdout of the script.
+See environment variable "VERBOSE" to return stdout of the script.
+Otherwise only status code is returned.

 | Key    | Type     | Description                                     |
 | ------ | -------- | ----------------------------------------------- |